simcesplatform/simcesplatform.github.io/markdown/core_install.md

 Some simulation components might have other requirements.
 For those, see the component specific documentation.

-### Additional development stage requirements

-- Access rights to the GitLab server that is used to host the source code
-    - Specifically, to install the platform an access token with read access is required.
-- Access rights to the private Docker registry containing the components

 ## Installing the platform and the core components

-- 0\.
-Login to the Docker registry (only required in development stage when private Docker registry is used).
-    - Use the command:

-            :::bash
-            docker login <DOCKER_REGISTRY_HOST>

-        where `<DOCKER_REGISTRY_HOST>` is replaced by the Docker registry host name

-    - You are then asked to give your user name and password.
-    - Note, if you are using Git Bash in Windows and get the message "Cannot perform an interactive login from a non TTY device", try the login command using the Command Prompt and it should work.

 - 1\.
 Create a folder for the simulation platform.
 In these instructions this main folder is named platform.
     - Note, that you must have full read and write permissions in the created folder, platform.
 Otherwise, the installation process will not work.